Nelk: Legal issues and controversies

 In September 2020, the police department in Normal, Illinois, announced an investigation into Nelk after they hosted a flash mob of about 200 people on-campus at Illinois State University in violation of COVID-19 regulations.
 Following this, YouTube announced a decision to totally demonetize the Nelk YouTube account in addition to most of their specific videos, so that no money could be earned from YouTube.
-They attributed the decision to the platform's Creator Responsibility Policy, which mandates that creators do not engage in “on- and/or off-platform behavior [that] harms our users, community, employees or ecosystem," claiming that Nelk had harmed YouTube users by hosting a group of people and thereby violating COVID-19 regulations.
+They attributed the decision to the platform's Creator Responsibility Policy, which mandates that creators do not engage in "on- and/or off-platform behavior [that] harms our users, community, employees or ecosystem", claiming that Nelk had harmed YouTube users by hosting a group of people and thereby violating COVID-19 regulations.
 Chris Koos, the town's mayor, also stated that he intended to pursue legal action against Nelk.
 A week later, police in Seaside Heights, New Jersey, broke up a gathering of about 1,500 people at a house being rented by Nelk, which violated New Jersey's COVID-19 restrictions.
 Nelk, despite no intentions to draw a crowd, was eventually kicked out of the house by the landlord and 8 fans were arrested.
 Governor Phil Murphy called the event "knucklehead behavior".

 On March 23, 2021, Nelk was unable to upload a video due to suggestions by their attorney in relation to an arrest warrant filed against Forgeard in Texas.
 That same month, CBS reported that Nelk was responsible for a series of physical assaults at a group meet in Fort Worth, Texas, on March 15, 2021.

+In July 2025, the official Nelk Boys channel uploaded an interview with Israeli Prime Minister Benjamin Netanyahu.
+The interview drew widespread controversy due to the ongoing Gaza War, in which 64,000 children have been killed or injured, with international organizations labelling the ongoing Israeli actions against Palestinians as genocide.
+Instead of asking questions about the ongoing conflict, claims of genocide, and current political unrest in Israel as a result, the interviewers asked Netanyahu whether he prefers Burger King or McDonald’s.